polius/meteornext-docs/docs/guides/administration.md

 **RIGHTS**

-- **Access Inventory**: If this option is enabled all user's contained in this group will be able to access the inventory and the inventory icon will be shown at the top bar.
+- **Access Inventory**: If this option is enabled, all user's contained in this group will be able to access the inventory and the inventory icon will be shown at the top bar.

 **OWNERS**

-Owners are users that can manage Shared resources (servers, regions, environments, auxiliary connections, cloud keys).
+Owners are users that can manage shared resources (servers, regions, environments, auxiliary connections, cloud keys).
 A user that is not an owner of their group, will not be able to create shared resources.
 They will only be able to create Personal resources.

 :::tip INFO